gateio/gateapi-java/docs/FuturesApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         FuturesApi apiInstance = new FuturesApi(defaultClient);
-        String settle = "usdt"; // String | Settle currency
+        String settle = "usdt"; // String | Settle currency.
         String orderId = "12345"; // String | Order ID returned, or user custom ID(i.e., `text` field).
-Operations based on custom ID can only be checked when the order is in orderbook.
-When the order is finished, it can be checked within 60 seconds after the end of the order.
+Operations based on custom ID can only be checked when the order is in orderbook. finished, it can be checked within 60 seconds after the end of the order.
 After that, only order ID is accepted. try {
             FuturesOrder result = apiInstance.getFuturesOrder(settle, orderId);
             System.out.println(result);